About

 Vlad Butucea is a Glasgow-based, Romanian playwright and screenwriter.

 He was mentored by Playwrights’ Studio Scotland, and holds a PhD in Theatre Studies from the University of Glasgow.
 Vlad made his professional debut writing one part of National Theatre Scotland’s sci-fi trilogy Interference (2019).
 Recently, he co-wrote the feature film/ stage hybrid The Strange Case of Dr. Jekyll and Mr. Hyde (National Theatre of Scotland, Edinburgh International Film Festival, Sky Arts), and was a contributing writer on Ghost Light (Edinburgh International Festival, National Theatre of Scotland).
-His new play Silkworm, a Pearlfisher x The Byre Theatre co-production in association with Assembly Festival, won a 2022 Fringe First Award.
+His play Silkworm (Pearlfisher, The Byre Theatre, Assembly Festival) won a Fringe First Award at the Edinburgh Festival Fringe.

 projects